List of mayors of Vancouver: List of mayors who held higher office

 Two former mayors, Mike Harcourt and Gordon Campbell, went on to become premier of British Columbia.

-George Clark Miller, Sam Sullivan, Art Phillips and James Garden became members of the Legislative Assembly of British Columbia (MLAs) after being mayor.
+George Clark Miller, Sam Sullivan, and James Garden were elected members of the Legislative Assembly of British Columbia (MLAs) after being mayor.
+Art Phillips was elected to the Parliament of Canada (MP) in 1979.

-Larry Campbell became a Canadian senator after being mayor.
+Larry Campbell was appointed to the Senate after being mayor.

-Gregor Robertson, Charles Douglas, James Lyle Telford, Jonathan Webster Cornett and Charles Edward Tisdall were British Columbia MLAs prior to becoming mayor.
+Gregor Robertson, Charles Douglas, James Lyle Telford, Jonathan Webster Cornett and Charles Edward Tisdall were MLAs prior to becoming mayor.
+Kennedy Stewart was the New Democratic Party MP for Burnaby South before being elected.

-Jonathan Webster Cornett was reeve of South Vancouver before becoming Vancouver mayor.